wumpyproject/docs/docs/tutorial/getting-set-up/index.md

 ![Bot responding to invoekd command interaction](./used-command.png)

-You can now continue with the Tutorial!
+You have now correctly setup a Discord bot account and IDE capable of hosting it!
+Continue to the next page of the tutorial.

   [Discord Developer Portal]: https://discord.com/developers/applications/
   [Replit]: https://replit.com/